 .
 HurricaneCity.com has been mentioned on T.V, radio,newspapers & several magazines check it out

 .
 Jim runs a paving

 business in South Florida since 1987 and tracks hurricanes with statistical input as a hobby since the late 1970s,holds no meteorology degree but if you really want to know whats going on without the hype keep checking back.Contact Jim

 ...
 Bill Phillips joined HurricaneCity in 2004 after using the website for many years.
 Bill has recorded many of the video clips seen on the live broadcast's,helps find cams and news sources during weather events.
 Bill's specialty is scanner, ham radio and capturing live news sources that enhance the HurricaneCity broadcast.
 If the HurricaneCity broadcast ever goes down during a hurricane, Bill takes over from Virginia Beach with the latest info.
-Bill is attending college at Old Dominion University in hopes of being involved in emergency management for the disabled.
+Bill graduated from Old Dominion University in 2016 and hopes to be involved in emergency management for the disabled.
 Born with Cerebral palsy in 1982 and seeing the effects hurricanes have had on disabled people he has met throughout the years has led him to contribute to this effort.
 Multimedia content such as audio/video drew Bill as well as visual and hearing impaired people looking for hurricane information.
 At HC in 2007

 | At home in 2012

 | Speaking to high school students 2015